 Granted, the “Chinese” Chicken Salad concept that has has become a staple on many American restaurant lunch menus is completely inauthentic in terms of Chinese cuisine.
 Widely thought to have originated in California in the 1960’s, this twist on a chopped salad is an American creation.

 It’s also a recipe that’s broadly defined, varying in ingredients from the base of vegetables used to the dressing.
 As I see it, that just makes it all the more open to customization when recreating it at home.

 Inauthentic?
 Yes.
 A bit vague?
 Yes.
 Delicious?
 Absolutely!

-One of the hallmarks of a good Chinese Chicken Salad is an abundance of crisp, crunchy vegetables.
+One of the hallmarks of a good Mandarin Orange Chicken Salad is an abundance of crisp, crunchy vegetables.
 I like to make my salad with thinly-sliced red cabbage, iceberg lettuce, sliced snow peas, carrots, and scallions.

 You can swap out or add any vegetables you enjoy.
 Green Napa cabbage is a classic, and for an all cabbage base, you can use it in place of the iceberg lettuce.
 Red bell peppers are also a great addition, as are bean sprouts.

 To keep the texture consistent, thinly slicing or shredding any vegetables you use is key.
 You’ll need about a quarter of a small head of cabbage and lettuce for this recipe.
 Use your chef’s knife to cut thin slices along the long end of the cored wedges.
 The slices will separate into shreds.

 You can use the shredding disk on your food processor to make even quicker work of the prep.
 I especially like using it for shredding carrots.

 I love the vinaigrette that I use on this chicken salad.
 It’s reminiscent of the Sesame Plum dressing at the Cheesecake Factory, though not an exact copycat recipe.

 My vinaigrette starts with a base of sweet-tangy plum sauce, which you can buy in the International aisle at the grocery store, or at Asian markets.
 I whisk the sauce with fresh grated ginger, garlic, rice wine vinegar, soy sauce, canola oil, and just a touch of sesame oil for a warm, toasted flavor.